shuntaro-sf/sf-metadata-generator/messages/object.generate.md

 Length of inlineHelpText must be less than or equal to 510.

+# validation.sharingModel.options

+sharingModel must be one of the followings:

+# validation.externalSharingModel.options

+externalSharingModel must be one of the followings:

 # failureSave

 To update exiting files, Add the flag --updates to this command.